thunder-red-star/villager-bot-auto-miner/README.md

 6. Get the channel id of the channel you want to send messages to by right-clicking the channel in the left sidebar and then pressing "copy id".
 7. In config.json, put your token into `token`, the channelid into `channelid`, and optionally change the command in `command` and cooldown in `cooldown` (best to leave these things alone).
 8. Use `node index.js` and watch it go!
+9. Optionally in `setting` in index.js you can turn off the auto-miner by replacing `1` with `0`.

+## Iapetus11, this isn't coming down until you unmute me.